-Today, we’re going to focus on image ads only, as these are the easiest to get started with and can have a great ROI for your business.
-But for those of you who are curious, you’ll find an explanation of each ad type below.
+Today, we’re going to focus on image ads only, as these are the easiest to get started with and can have an excellent ROI for your business.
+But for those who are curious, you’ll find an explanation of each ad type below.

-These are the ads you’ll be most familiar with, which appear as static images in your newsfeed.
+These ads you’ll be most familiar with appear as static images in your newsfeed.
 This is a great way to show off your products or services.

 Similar to image ads, this format includes video and can be more dynamic, attracting users’ attention while scrolling.

 If you have a range of products, this can be a great way to show them off.
-Carousel ads involve up to 10 different images or videos, each of which can have their own links.
-You can also use this to create a panorama or to highlight the different aspects of a single offer.
+Carousel ads involve up to 10 different images or videos, each of which can have its links.
+You can also use this to create a panorama or highlight a single offer’s different aspects.

 Using less data than video, slideshow ads are a great solution if you’re targeting mobile users.
-Using a collection of short clips or images, you can create a video-like experience without the budget.
+You can create a video-like experience without the budget using a collection of short clips or images.

 Instant experience ads

-This is a mobile ad that will take up a user’s screen when tapped on, allowing them to experience your site quicker than if they were to click on your link and get a feel for your brand.
+This mobile ad will take up a user’s screen when tapped on, allowing them to experience your site quicker than if they were to click on your link and get a feel for your brand.

-Often used in tandem with instant experience ads, collections showcase up to 5 of your products and allow your customers to buy from you without leaving Facebook.
+Often used with instant experience ads, collections showcase up to 5 of your products and allow customers to buy from you without leaving Facebook.

 Anatomy of a Facebook ad

-This is where you convince a user to click through and convey what makes your business special.
+This is where you convince a user to click through and convey what makes your business unique.
 In other words, this is where you put your business’s unique value proposition.

 You’ve only got 40 characters, so make sure that they count!

 This is your image(s) or video that accompanies the ad.
-It should be eye-catching and support whatever it is that you’re trying to emphasise to the user.
+It should be eye-catching and support whatever you emphasize to the user.

 Beneath your headline, you can include a brief description that supports your offer.
-This is a good place to mention free trials or other clarifying information.
+This is an excellent place to mention free trials or other clarifying information.

-There’s a limit of 125 characters that will always be seen by your users – the rest gets hidden under ‘See More’.
-In most cases, though, you’ll want to stick to the limit (more on that later).
+There’s a limit of 125 characters that your users will always see – the rest gets hidden under ‘See More.’
+You’ll most likely want to stick to the limit (more on that later).

 This tells users what you want them to do next.
-Make sure it reflects the goal and call to action in the rest of the ad.
+Ensure it reflects the goal and call to action in the rest of the ad.

 How to create a great Facebook ad

-There are a few things that separate good from great and help you get that click.
+A few things separate good from great and help you get that click.
 Here are the 5 things you should consider when crafting your ad.

 Identify your audience

-While it is getting harder for businesses to personalise their ads, you do have options.
-By knowing exactly what type of audience you want to target and their demographics, you can make sure that your ad spend is going to where it’s needed most.
+While it is getting harder for businesses to personalize their ads, you have options.
+By knowing exactly what type of audience you want to target and their demographics, you can ensure that your ad spend goes where it’s needed most.

 You’ll want to keep your primary text above the ‘See More’ threshold – especially for mobile users.
 When scrolling, most users won’t take the time to tap and read more, meaning you risk your message being lost.

-Keep it short and simple, and the right users will be able to get an understanding of your business at a glance.
+Keep it short and straightforward, and the right users will be able to get an understanding of your business at a glance.

 Use an eye-catching visual

 Your audience has a surprisingly small attention span.
-To stand out from other posts and stop them from scrolling on, you need something different.
+You need something different to stand out from other posts and stop them from scrolling.

-Generally, you’ll want little or no text – only what’s absolutely necessary.
-Bright colours and human faces are also a plus.
-See what types of ads your competitors are putting out and try to take a different direction – this can help create distinguish you from the crowd.
+Generally, you’ll want little or no text – only what’s necessary.
+Bright colors and human faces are also a plus.
+See what types of ads your competitors are putting out and try to take a different direction – this can help distinguish you from the crowd.

 Your ad should only have one goal – and, therefore, only one call to action.